ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

 .. warning:: **Copy old modules with care!**

-  Some older modules in Ansible Core have ``imports`` at the bottom of the file, ``Copyright`` notices with the full GPL prefix, and/or ``DOCUMENTATION`` fields in the wrong order.
+  Some older Ansible modules have ``imports`` at the bottom of the file, ``Copyright`` notices with the full GPL prefix, and/or ``DOCUMENTATION`` fields in the wrong order.
 These are legacy files that need updating - do not copy them into new modules.
-Over time we're updating and correcting older modules.
+Over time we are updating and correcting older modules.
 Please follow the guidelines on this page!

 .. _shebang:

 Python shebang & UTF-8 coding
 ===============================

-Every Ansible module must begin with ``#!/usr/bin/python`` - this "shebang" allows ``ansible_python_interpreter`` to work.
-This is immediately followed by ``# -*- coding: utf-8 -*-`` to clarify that the file is UTF-8 encoded.
+Begin your Ansible module with ``#!/usr/bin/python`` - this "shebang" allows ``ansible_python_interpreter`` to work.
+Follow the shebang immediately with ``# -*- coding: utf-8 -*-`` to clarify that the file is UTF-8 encoded.

 .. _copyright:

 Copyright and license
 =====================

-After the shebang and UTF-8 coding, there should be a `copyright line <https://www.gnu.org/licenses/gpl-howto.en.html>`_ with the original copyright holder and a license declaration.
+After the shebang and UTF-8 coding, add a `copyright line <https://www.gnu.org/licenses/gpl-howto.en.html>`_ with the original copyright holder and a license declaration.
 The license declaration should be ONLY one line, not the full GPL prefix.:

 .. code-block:: python